 In our society, cars are as much a status symbol as a means of transportation.
 But there’s a price to be paid for borrowing huge sums to drive around in the latest Benz.
 Going for something more modest may not give you cachet – but it’ll certainly give you peace of mind.

-The ideal is to create a strategy so you don’t have to borrow at all for your vehicles, says Michele Clarke, an adviser with St. Louis–based Acropolis Investment Management.
+The ideal is to create a strategy so you don’t have to borrow at all for your vehicles, says Michele Clark, an adviser with St. Louis–based Acropolis Investment Management.
 A married couple may start out with two car loans, she says.
 But when you pay off that debt, you should continue making those same-sized payments into a savings account.

 You can then tap those funds to pay for any car repairs you need, and eventually use the rest for the down payment and sales taxes on the next car.
-“Earn interest saving for a car, rather than paying interest borrowing for a car,” says Clarke.
+“Earn interest saving for a car, rather than paying interest borrowing for a car,” says Clark.

 6. Carrying Mortgages Into Retirement

 It’s not uncommon to buy a larger house as your family grows or relocates.
-But you should always make it a goal to avoid mortgage debt by the time you retire, says Clarke.
+But you should always make it a goal to avoid mortgage debt by the time you retire, says Clark.
 As you buy new properties, make sure your home loan matures before your target retirement date.

-As you build equity in your house, roll it into your next purchase, says Clarke.
+As you build equity in your house, roll it into your next purchase, says Clark.
 If you find that you can’t afford the payments unless you stretch the duration of the loan, it’s a sure-fire sign that you bought a house beyond your budget.

 7. Not Tracking Smaller Expenses

 With mobile apps like You Need a Budget and Mint, there’s no excuse for parents not be documenting how much they spend each day – especially when they’re not swimming in money like Scrooge McDuck.
 And yet, many parents don’t.
-Clarke says being aware of where your cash goes tends to keep you focused on more valuable outlays, like retirement savings and family outings, rather than impulse buys that you don’t really need.
+Clark says being aware of where your cash goes tends to keep you focused on more valuable outlays, like retirement savings and family outings, rather than impulse buys that you don’t really need.

 Accountability is especially useful when it comes to eating out, one of the most common budget-busters.
-Clarke has a tip to avoid restaurant-binging: Use your phone to make a note of meals you prepare at home.
+Clark has a tip to avoid restaurant-binging: Use your phone to make a note of meals you prepare at home.
 Each time you eat in and it’s a winner with the family, she says, grab your device and add it to your list of favorites.